QuestCraftPlusPlus/QuestCraft/README.md

 **Did you experience a mod-related crash when loading MC?
 You can do 1 of these solutions to find the cause and fix it!**

 **Easy Way**
-Join the QuestCraft Discord Server at **discord.gg/questcraft** and go to #bot-commands.
+Join the QuestCraft [Discord Server](https://discord.gg/questcraft) and go to #bot-commands.
 Type /logs and upload your log file (which can be retrieved from Android/data/com.qcxr.qcxr using a file viewer e.g Windows Explorer).
 The QuestCraft Bot, Crafty, will give you feedback and help you fix any issues.

 **Manual Way**
 To find out what caused the crash, you can open the latestlog.txt file.
 You can find it in Android/data/com.qcxr.qcxr with a file viewer.
 You can go to the bottom of the file and look for a Fabric error message.
 This message will tell you which mods caused the crash.
 Once you know what caused the problem, you can fix it.

-If you need help with these solutions, please go to the support channel of the QuestCraft Discord (discord.gg/questcraft).
+If you need help with these solutions, please go to the support channel of the QuestCraft [Discord](https://discord.gg/questcraft).

 ### Non-Performance Mods: